mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 mulle-sde.
 They will be wiped and recreated when you do a `mulle-sde upgrade` sometime into the future.
 You should not edit their contents.
 Similiarly folders called `var` are used for temporary content and may be wiped and recreated by commands.
-Files with an underscore prefix will be recreated by the next run of `mulle-sde reflect`" %}
+And then there are some header files with an underscore prefix, that will also be recreated by `mulle-sde reflect`" %}

 ### Run